Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.wasm.v1.QueryInactiveContractRequest"></a>

 ### QueryInactiveContractRequest
-QueryIsInactiveContractRequest is the request type for Query/IsInactiveContract RPC method
+QueryIsInactiveContractRequest is the request type for Query/IsInactiveContract RPC method.

 | Field | Type | Label | Description |